i-cookie/Treasure-Hunt-VR/README.md

 ## Sc4060 VR & AR assignment

-Obstacle course
+Obstacle course - Unity VR

+For some reason, version control of this project is done using Google Drive, so this repo only contains the project report.

-detailed information in Team 3 VR Report.pdf
+detailed information: see Team 3 VR Report.pdf